IAmJonoBo/IssueSuite/README.md

 The script prints a concise summary and writes `quality_gate_report.json` for CI dashboards.

 The dependency gate first attempts to run `pip-audit` in the active environment and automatically falls back to IssueSuite's curated offline advisory dataset when network access is unavailable.
+Connection resets, read timeouts, and TLS trust issues trigger the offline flow after the configurable 60-second watchdog.
 The dataset lives at `src/issuesuite/data/security_advisories.json`; update it in tandem with upstream disclosures to keep offline scans trustworthy.
 You can also run the audit directly via `python -m issuesuite.dependency_audit` (pass `--offline-only` to skip the online probe).

 For performance budgets, the gate suite now generates a deterministic `performance_report.json` before asserting benchmarks.
 You can refresh the artifact independently with: